NativeScript/nativescript-cli/docs/man_pages/project/testing/debug-android.md

 Deploy on device, run the app start Chrome DevTools, and attach the debugger | `$ tns debug android` Deploy on device, run the app and stop at the first code statement | `$ tns debug android --debug-brk [--device <Device ID>] [--debug-port <port>] [--timeout <timeout>]`
 Deploy in the native emulator, run the app and stop at the first code statement | `$ tns debug android --debug-brk --emulator [<Emulator Options>] [--timeout <timeout>]`
-Deploy in Genymotion, run the app and stop at the first code statement | `$ tns debug android --debug-brk --geny <Geny Name> [--timeout <timeout>]`
 Attach the debug tools to a running app on device | `$ tns debug android --start [--device <Device ID>] [--debug-port <port>] [--timeout <timeout>]`
 Attach the debug tools to a running app in the native emulator | `$ tns debug android --start --emulator [<Emulator Options>] [--timeout <timeout>]`
-Attach the debug tools to a running app in Genymotion | `$ tns debug android --start --geny <Geny Name> [--print-app-output] [--timeout <timeout>]`
 Detach the debug tools | `$ tns debug android --stop`

 Prepares, builds and deploys the project when necessary.
-Debugs your project on a connected device, in a native emulator or in Genymotion.
+Debugs your project on a connected device or emulator.
 While debugging, prints the output from the application in the console and watches for changes in your code.
 Once a change is detected, it synchronizes the change with all selected devices and restarts/refreshes the application.

 ### Options